flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 1. Get the most recent snapshot of the object by its `objectId`;
 2. List all the local events related to that object starting from the `localEventId` equal to the `version` of the most recent snapshot;
-3. Run those events through the reducer using the snapshot as the initial state;
+3. Run those events through a reducer using the snapshot as the initial state;
 4. The most recent (largest) `localEventId` among those events is the `version` of the snapshot;
 5. Save the snapshot alongside its version in an indexable storage.

-Snapshots are expandable, we can delete and recreated them whenever we need.
-The typical usecase for Snapshots is feeding list views, tables and search in the app.
+Snapshots are expendable, we can delete and recreated them whenever we need.
+The typical usecase for Snapshots is feeding list views, tables and search features in an app.

-We can store snapshots on every replica, depending on the experience we want to achieve.
+We can store snapshots on all replicas or not use them at all.
+That depends on the experience we want to achieve.

 For example if we want to let users be able to search through their social media feed offline, we'd have to store a significant amount of snapshot data locally.
 If that's not required, we can use the server for such queries.
 Third option is to do something in between – my apps typically store snapshots of at least 1 page worth of content locally and load everything else from the server if required.

 ### Storage